 - Adobe Photoshop Express: Best for all-around photo editing.

-- Adobe Photoshop Lightroom CC: Best for professionals and those wanting to make quick pro adjustments.
+- Adobe Lightroom: Best for professionals and those wanting to make quick pro adjustments.

 - Prisma Photo Editor: Best for turning your photos into artistic “paintings” and “drawings.”

 - Foodie: Best for taking your food photos to the next level.

 - Collage Maker: Best for creating the ultimate photo collages.

 - Adobe Photoshop Fix: Best for editing portraits.